mwaltersbmc/helix-tools/hitt/README.md

 bash hitt.sh -m post-is  - run IS post-installation checks
 ```

-Use post-hp after successfully installing the Helix Platform but before using Jenkins.
+Use post-hp after installing and configuring the Helix Platform but before using Jenkins.
-Use pre-is after successfully running the HELIX_GENERATE_CONFIG pipeline but before starting deployment of Helix IS.
+Use pre-is after successfully running the HELIX_GENERATE_CONFIG pipeline but before starting the deployment of Helix IS.
 Use post-is for troubleshooting after IS deployment.
-Optional -f to use a different config file.

 HITT will print the results of the checks and tests as they are run.
-Errors and warnings are noted with highlighted messages.
+Errors and warnings are noted with highlighted messages and summarised at the end.

-<span style="color:red">ERRORS</span> indicate problems which likely need to be addressed before installation will be successful or may be the cause of problems post-install.\
+<span style="color:red">ERRORS</span> indicate problems which may cause installation to fail or result in problems post-install.\
-<span style="color:yellow">WARNINGS</span> highlight potential problems or settings which may be appropriate under some conditions but are usually recommended to be different.
+<span style="color:yellow">WARNINGS</span> highlight potential problems or settings which may be appropriate under some conditions, but are usually recommended to be different.

-Where the test being run includes additional output, pod status for example, this is displayed after the related ERROR or WARNING.
+When the test being run produces additional output, pod status for example, this is displayed after the related ERROR or WARNING.

 All of the tests are read-only and will not make changes to the system.
 However, please note that the checks which discover the tenant and service details from the Helix Platform deploy a tctl job/pod in the same way as the Jenkins HELIX_ITSM_INTEROPS pipeline.
 The job/pod are deleted after use.

 **Checks Summary**

-Not all groups of checks are run, and some run different tests, depending on the operating mode and discovered information.
+Different groups of tests and checks are run depending on the operating mode and discovered information.
 Some groups query information which is then used by other checks.

 Checking for required tools in path...
 	Verify that the required command line tools and versions are available.